Dog Poop Color - What's Good & What's Bad?

 Fur In Dog Poop

 You may find large clumps of hair gathered in their poo, due to over-grooming.
-Dogs might do this due to stress, boredom, allergies, or possibly skin disease.
+Dogs might do this due to stress, boredom, seasonal allergies, or possibly skin issues.
 So, finding fur is an indicator of other potential health problems and you should speak to a vet.

 So, What Can I Do About Problematic Dog Poop?